pablomarcel/travel-journal/README.md

 ## Get All Favorite Posts by a User

+Requires `userId` to exist in `req.user.id`.
 Responses for failures will include a field of error.

-Example good request: `curl http://localhost:8000/api/comments/post/6304549cae0ccea9638cad1e`
+Example good request: `curl http://localhost:5000/api/comments/post/6304549cae0ccea9638cad1e`

 Example response: ```[]```